Bradfield/algos/book/lists/introduction.md

 -   `pop(pos)` removes and returns the item at position pos.
 It needs the position and returns the item.
 Assume the item is in the list.

+The Ordered List
+---

+Later in this section we will also consider the ordered list, which is an abstract data type identical to the unordered list described above, but with the additional property that its items are maintained in a meaningful order.
+For instance if we add the numbers 2, 3 and 1 to an ordered list, we would expect to be able to access them as `1 -> 2 -> 3` or perhaps `3 -> 2 -> 1`
+depending on whether that ordered list is designed to maintain an ascending or descending order.